SoftTechGarage/DigitalOnboardingAndroid/README.md

 # Softtech Digital Onboarding Release 2.6.0 and NFCReader release 0.2.14
 This document walkthroughs the necessary steps that should be taken to integrate the latest SDKs into your project.
+Please download `onboarding-2.6.0.aar` & `NFCReader-0.2.14.aar` and follow the instructions below.

 ## Updated dependencies